Difference Engine

 Negative numbers may be handled with no additional mechanism by representing them as their ten’s complements.

-This scheme is readily extended to higher order differences.
-It is obvious that the number of steps is doubled number of the power of function, which means that for higher power functions will be required a lot of steps.
+This scheme is readily extended to higher-order differences.
+It is obvious that the number of steps doubles the number of the power of function, which means that higher power functions will require a lot of steps.
 Babbage found a way to rearrange the calculation so that only four steps were required for each tabular value produced irrespective of the number of differences involved.
 This is characteristic of the sophisticated logical considerations underlying Babbage’s designs.

 The overlapping idea can be extended to higher differences and a new tabular value can always be produced in four steps, namely: